 Google Shopping ads offer exciting opportunities to aspiring ecommerce merchants like me.
 By optimizing my ad campaigns, I can drive targeted traffic to my product pages.

-But structuring a campaign definitely isn’t as easy as munching on a California roll.
-If I want to take my sushi supply store from dream to reality, I need a good structure based on my KPI goals and segmentation strategy.
+But building a refined Google Shopping campaign structure definitely isn’t as easy as munching on a California roll.
+If I want to take my sushi supply store from dream to reality, I need to base my campaign structure on my KPI goals and segmentation strategy.

 Only then can I start improving my Google Shopping listings and generate revenue from my ad campaigns.